Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 Since pawns can initially move forward two spaces, it makes sense to take advantage of this from the beginning of the game.
-Your opponent might respond by moving their corresponding pawn forward two spaces, effectively stymying both pawns until such time as either one of them can capture or is itself captured.
+Your opponent might respond by moving their corresponding pawn forward two spaces, effectively stymieing both pawns until such time as either one of them can capture or is captured.

 Another option is that your opponent might offer a pawn sacrifice.
 Then it'll be up to you to decide to take them up on it or pass it up.